La Almoraima Estate

 By Chris Chaplow

 The La Almoraima estate in Castellar de la Frontera occupies 14.000 hectares and is one of the largest estates in Spain.
 Agriculture, Forestry, Cork, Hunting, Tourism are main industries in the estate.
 A vast quantity of cork is produced from the cork oak trees, quercus suber which are stripped of bark each summer on a seven year rotation.
-90% of the estate is within the Parque Natural Los Acornocales.
+The estate lies within the Parque Natural Los Acornocales.

 The La Almoraima was expropriated from José María Ruiz-Mateos and the RAMASA group in 1983 by the state government lead by Felipe González (who was given Medalla de Oro (Golden Medal) and designated Hijo Adoptivo (Adopted Son) of Castellar de la Frontera).
 In June 2013 the Government (Comisión para la Reforma de las Administraciones Públicas) announced the intended sale of the estate.
 In January 2014 Arias Cañete, the environment minister, suggested an 50% increased price of 300 million euro and mentioned that a number of unnamed foreign investors were interested.